When you’re working on a new website, which bit should you work on first? The design or the content?

 Templates mean your copywriter is trying to shoehorn or pad content everywhere they look.

 A product that sells for £1,000 will probably have more features and benefits than a product that sells for £100.
 And even if it doesn’t, a potential buyer will take more persuading to part with £1,000 than they will to part with £100.

-But there’s only one template for product pages.
+But invariably there’s only one design for product pages.

 You don’t want to crowbar all the information on the £1000 product into the 350 words the template allows.
 In the same way, you don’t want to have to waffle to fill 350 words on the £100 product.

 Both versions do your products – and your prospective customers – a disservice.

 Copy as an after-thought